A Reanalysis of the FDA's Benefit--Risk Assessment of Moderna's mRNA-1273 COVID Vaccine Based on a Model Incorporating Benefits Derived from Prior COVID Infection: Introduction

-$\bullet$ {\sl The FDA omitted dose-one VAM/P events.} For its mRNA-1273 analysis \cite{Yogurtcu}, the FDA computed the evaluation-period benefits of {\em two doses} of mRNA-1273 without accounting for the VAM/P risk associated with dose 1, potentially biasing the FDA's analysis in favor of vaccination.\footnote{The FDA explains its decision to exclude VAM/P events for dose 1 of mRNA-1273 as follows: ``The risk post dose 1 was ignored since CDC has suggested people who have myocarditis after dose 1 take precaution to receive dose 2, and the majority of myocarditis cases were reported post dose 2'' \cite[Section 2.3.1]{Yogurtcu}.} In contrast, for BNT162b2-related VAM/P, the FDA added excess myo/pericarditis cases postdose 1 and postdose 2 to approximate the population-level risk of completing 1 million two-dose vaccination series \cite[Section 2.3.1]{Funk}.
-Hence, for the BNT162b2 analysis, the FDA did account for VAM/P risk associated with dose 1 but did not assess the benefits of dose 1 alone during the interval starting with dose 1 and ending at the point of full vaccination (7 days after dose 2), potentially biasing the analysis against vaccination.
-Given that adverse events of vaccination other than VAM/P possibly resulting in hospitalization were disregarded by the FDA and that mRNA vaccination might have unknown long-term adverse health impacts, we believe that even in a benefit-risk analysis assessing benefits only postdose 2, the choice to include VAM/P risk associated with dose 1 is appropriate, being consistent with the first-do-no-harm principle, the FDA's choice in its BNT162b2 assessment, and the FDA's choice in its benefit-risk analysis for mRNA-1273 described in its BLA (Biologics License Application) Clinical Review Memorandum for mRNA-1273---see Section~\ref{BLAScenario}.
-Thus, we include VAM/P hospitalization risk for dose 1 of mRNA-1273 in our main analysis.
-In Supplement 2, we conduct a sensitivity analysis showing that accounting for dose 1 benefits during the period leading up to the point of full vaccination does not substantially change our benefit-risk conclusions.
+$\bullet$ {\it We include dose-one VAM/P events.} For its mRNA-1273 analysis \cite{Yogurtcu}, the FDA computed the evaluation-period benefits of {\em two doses} of mRNA-1273 without accounting for the VAM/P risk associated with dose 1, potentially biasing the FDA's analysis in favor of vaccination.
+In contrast, for BNT162b2-related VAM/P, the FDA added excess myo/pericarditis cases postdose 1 and postdose 2 to approximate the population-level risk of completing 1 million two-dose vaccination series \cite[Section 2.3.1]{Funk}.
+Hence, for BNT162b2, the FDA did account for 1st-dose VAM/P risk but did not assess the benefits of dose 1 alone during the interval starting with dose 1 and ending at the point of full vaccination, potentially biasing the analysis against vaccination.
+Because we, like the FDA, do not account for adverse events of vaccination other than VAM/P, and mRNA vaccination might have unknown long-term adverse health impacts, we believe that even in a benefit--risk analysis assessing benefits only postdose 2, the choice to include 1st-dose VAM/P risk is appropriate, being consistent with the first-do-no-harm principle, the FDA's choice in its BNT162b2 assessment, and the FDA's choice in the benefit--risk analysis of its BLA (Biologics License Application) Clinical Review Memorandum for mRNA-1273---see Section~\ref{BLAScenario} below.
+Thus, we include the 1st-dose VAM/P risk for mRNA-1273 in our main analysis.
+See Section S2 of Supplement S2 for a sensitivity analysis showing that accounting for dose 1's benefits does not substantially change our benefit--risk conclusions.